David Akers-Jones: Biography

 Born David Akers Jones ('Akers' being adopted as part of his surname later), he was son of Walter George Jones, manager of a brick and tile factory at Worthing, West Sussex, and Dorothy (née Akers), a schoolteacher.
 He was educated at Worthing High School and Brasenose College, Oxford (MA).

 Akers-Jones arrived in Hong Kong in 1957, after serving three years in the Malayan Civil Service and joined the Hong Kong Government in the summer of 1957.
 During his long career, Akers-Jones served in many important posts in the Government of Hong Kong, including Principal Assistant Colonial Secretary, Secretary for the New Territories, which was later retitled "The Secretary for City and New Territories Administration".
 He was instrumental in turning small villages into "new towns" in the New Territories teeming with factories and apartment blocks to resettle slum-dwellers from the hillsides of Hong Kong Island.

+Akers-Jones was instrumental in implementing the Small House Policy in 1972 in exchange for the New Territories indigenous groups' support for the new town development.
+It became one of the most contentious policies many years later as the housing crisis emerged as one of the most concerning social issues in the early 2010s.

 He was also Secretary for District Administration, Secretary for Home Affairs and Chief Secretary.

 After the sudden death of Sir Edward Youde, Akers-Jones became Acting Governor of Hong Kong from December 1986 to April 1987.
 After retiring from the post of Chief Secretary in 1987, he became Special Assistant to Governor Lord Wilson of Tillyorn for six months.
 He was later Chairman of the Hong Kong Housing Authority, from 1987 to 1992.

 In the years leading up to the transfer of sovereignty from the UK to the People's Republic of China (PRC) in 1997, Akers-Jones was appointed as a Hong Kong Affairs Advisor to the Central Government of the PRC, from 1992 to 1997, after he relinquished chairmanship of the Hong Kong Housing Authority, having served a five-year term.

 Sir David Akers-Jones retired and lived quietly in Hong Kong.
 He and his wife bought the dilapidated secluded villa "Dragon View", in Sham Tseng, for HK$1.5 million.
 The couple renovated it and worked extensively on the garden.
 They were served with a compulsory purchase order on 19 October 2000 when it was decided to go ahead with a road widening project.
 He is thought to have obtained at least $30 million in compensation.